Persie0/SimplyTranslate-dart/README.md

   ///use Libretranslate
   final LibreTranslator = SimplyTranslator(EngineType.libre);

+  /// get the list with instances print(GoogleTranslator.get_Instances);
+  //[simplytranslate.org, st.tokhmi.xyz, translate.josias.dev, ...

-  //change instance (defaut is simplytranslate.org)
+  ///check if instance is working print(await GoogleTranslator.is_instance_Working("simplytranslate.pussthecat.org"));
+  //true

-  // find other instances under https://simple-web.org/projects/simplytranslate.html
+  /// find other instances under https://simple-web.org/projects/simplytranslate.html
-  GoogleTranslator.baseUrl="simplytranslate.pussthecat.org";
+  ///change instance (defaut is simplytranslate.org) GoogleTranslator.set_Instance = "simplytranslate.pussthecat.org";

   ///if you do not specify the source language it is automatically selecting it depending on the text
   ///if you do not specify the target language it is automatically English